From toys to Teslas, China’s coronavirus disrupts flow of global business

 “Some of the factories that did open can’t get raw materials, like fabric and plastics, to make the products.
 And if they can make products, they can’t get them on the road to the ships because the quarantines mean you can’t travel from one area to another,” he said.

-Rival toymaker Mattel Inc. also cited that problem Friday in announcing that its Chinese factories and those of its contract partners, which were supposed to restart production Feb.
+Rival toymaker Mattel also cited that problem Friday in announcing that its Chinese factories and those of its contract partners, which were supposed to restart production Feb.
 3, would stay shut until Monday.

 “We do expect production delays,” Mattel Chief Financial Officer Joseph Euteneuer said on a call with analysts.
 “While none of our manufacturing is located in the Wuhan province” where the coronavirus outbreak started, “the ability of the manufacturing workforce to return to work after the Lunar New Year holiday is being impacted.”